ajclark/zap/README.md

 ## Why would I want this?
 Good use cases for Zap might be sending large video files to people on the other side of the globe as fast as possible.

+## What if I have multiple files across a high-RTT link?
+If you need to send multiple files then rclone or rsync is likely better suited.
+Note that to drive up the utilization of your network pipe you will have to use rsync in conjunction with xargs or GNU parallel, both are well documented.

+## What if I only have one file but hate your tool?
+You could always split your file yourself with the split command and then use xargs + rsync, or rclone with parallel streams.

 ## Benchmarks
 ```
 LAN (10Gbps pipe)